Skip to main content

 ON table1.column = table2.column;

-• The right table comes after RIGHT JOIN
+• The right table (table2) comes after the RIGHT JOIN keyword

-• All rows from the right table appear in the result, matched or not
+• All rows from the right table appear in the result, whether or not they have a match

 Example: Students and Enrollments